msa: An R Package for Multiple Sequence Alignment

 User support

-If you encounter any issues or if you have any question that might be of interest also for other users, before writing a private message to the package developers/maintainers, please consider posting on Bioconductor Support or StackOverflow.
-For all other matters regarding the package, please contact msa@bioinf.jku.at.
+If you encounter any issues or if you have any question that might be of interest also for other users, before writing a private message to the package developers/maintainers, please create an issue in the source code repository and also consider posting on Bioconductor Support or StackOverflow.

 Citing this package